rchanou/rchanou.github.io/cost-awareness.md

 ![Bell curve meme showing junior programmer saying "I will write only the code needed to solve the problem", intermediate programmer crying about how you should use SOLID, design patterns, MVC, etc. and senior programmer saying "I will write only the code needed to solve the problem".](/assets/programmer_bell_curve_meme.webp)

-In my case, it's not that I fell in love with SOLID, Clean Architecture, design patterns, Domain Driven Design, etc. and started using them everywhere.
+My journey was slightly different: it's not that I fell in love with SOLID, Clean Architecture, design patterns, Domain Driven Design, etc. and started using them everywhere.
 In fact, it's kind of the opposite: I felt that I _should_ be using them, but never really quite _got_ them.
 I felt inadequate.

 In 2013, I remember getting an ASP.NET MVC book that had at least 4.5 stars and glowing reviews, so young me assumed I could learn _something_ from it.
 Almost right out the bat, it recommended I should use the Ninject Dependency Injection framework with the Repository Pattern.
 It was literally mentally fatiguing to understand the code, but I figured if I kept at it enough, it would become second nature and I would understand the benefits. ~~Looking back on that type of code now, even though I "get" it now, it still _is_ mentally fatiguing.~~